chef/chef-web-docs/chef_master/source/config_yml_kitchen.rst

 --------------------------------------------------------------------------
 .. tag bento

-`Bento <https://github.com/chef/bento>`_ is a project that contains a set of base images that are used by Chef for internal testing and to provide a comprehensive set of base images for use with Kitchen.
-By default, Kitchen uses the base images provided by Bento.
-(Custom images may also be built using Packer.)
+`Bento <https://github.com/chef/bento>`_ is a Chef Software project that produces base testing VirtualBox, Parallels, and VMware boxes for multiple operating systems for use with Test Kitchen.
+By default, Test Kitchen uses the base images provided by Bento although custom images may also be built using Hashicorp Packer.

 .. end_tag